Riyaaaa/GoogleCloudPlatform/README.md

 # GoogleCloudPlatform

 Used Google Cloud Platform to create a new Virtual instance and add files for storage to the bucket.
+Copied the ingested and transformed files out of the Compute instance into Cloud storage.